 Conducting trainings for staff at all levels of the organization to learn how to more strategically support, such as our work with CARE;

 Training beneficiaries to strengthen their movements, like our work in Uganda;

 Researching movements to better understand who and where they are and what they need, such as our recent Understanding Activism report;

 Developing new strategies for organizations to make their work more participatory and to use resources more efficiently, through digital tools and activation strategies such as our work with Hollaback!;

-Connecting organizations so that they can more efficiently and effectively exchange best practices as well as capacities and assets as we’re doing through our Movement Innovation Lab.
+Connecting organizations so that they can more efficiently and effectively exchange best practices as well as capacities and assets.

 The civil society sector is struggling to adapt to a landscape increasingly dominated by networks and social movements, as we prove in our recent research, The New Global Citizen: Harnessing Youth Leadership to Reshape Civil Society.
 We have also created a blueprint for how organizations can adapt using the Collective Civic Participation Framework and work with them to guide them through.